African All Stars Transfer News & Rumours: Crystal Palace target January deals for Nigerian duo | Goal.com

 The 26-year-old has been sighted as a replacement for Thiago Mendes who is set to exit the club this month.

-The Guinea international is also a target for Italian side Fiorentina but Lille have tabled a €10million for Obiang after West Ham rejected the Italian club's first offer.
+The Guinea international is also a target for Fiorentina but Lille have tabled a €10million for Obiang after West Ham rejected the Italian side's first offer.

 Besiktas make offer for Choupo-Moting